microsoftgraph/msgraph-training-powerautomate/tutorial/01-intro.md

 To complete this exercise in this post you will need the following:

 - Administrator access to an Office 365 tenancy.
-If you do not have one, visit the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to sign up of a FREE developer tenant.
+If you do not have one, visit the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to sign up of a FREE developer tenant.
 - Access to [Microsoft Power Automate](https://flow.microsoft.com/).

 ## Feedback